-With the new 2019 BC Assessments available now, many people are thinking about the values of their property as well as the property taxes they will owe.
-However, another important factor to consider, is home insurance.
+With the new 2019 BC Assessments available now, many people are thinking about the values of their property and the property taxes they will owe.
+However, another essential factor to consider is home insurance.
 Many people don’t associate home assessments with home insurance, but the two are definitely related!
 Read on to learn more.

 Different Ways To Assess The Value Of Homes

-The assessments that you receive from BC Assessment is actually just one of many ways of valuing a home.
-Below are a few different ways a home can be valued, as well as the situations they usually happen in.
+The assessments you receive from BC Assessment are just one of many ways of valuing a home.
+Below are a few different ways a home can be valued and the situations they usually happen in.

-Assessed valuation is usually performed by a local government, and is usually used to calculate one’s property tax bill.
+Assessed valuation is usually performed by a local government and is typically used to calculate one’s property tax bill.
 This is the BC Assessment you recently received.

-Appraised valuation is usually performed by an independent appraiser, and is usually used when buying a home, or getting a mortgage / HELOC (home equity line of credit).
+Appraised valuation is usually performed by an independent appraiser and is generally used when buying a home or getting a mortgage / HELOC (home equity line of credit).

 Fair Market Value

-Fair Market valuation is usually performed by licensed appraisers, and is usually used for home insurance claims, home mortgage refinancing, or property tax assessments.
+Fair Market valuation is usually performed by licensed appraisers and is generally used for home insurance claims, home mortgage refinancing, or property tax assessments.

-Replacement valuation is usually performed by insurance companies when calculating the details of a home insurance policy.
+Insurance companies usually perform replacement valuations when calculating the details of a home insurance policy.

 Actual Cash Value

-Actual Cash valuation is usually performed by insurance companies when calculating the details of a home insurance claim in order to find out the updated replacement value after depreciation.
+Actual Cash valuation is usually performed by insurance companies when calculating the details of a home insurance claim to find out the updated replacement value after depreciation.

 What This Means For Your Home Insurance

-Although it’s standard for insurance companies to increase the re-build value of homes every year automatically just to keep in line with inflation, these automatic adjustments for inflation may not exactly match the appreciation of your property.
+Although it’s standard for insurance companies to automatically increase the re-build value of homes every year just to keep in line with inflation, these automatic adjustments for inflation may not precisely match the appreciation of your property.
 This is especially the case if you have done any significant upgrades.
-It’s important to work closely with your insurance broker to ensure everyone is on the same page when it comes to the value of your home.
+It’s essential to work closely with your insurance broker to ensure everyone is on the same page regarding the value of your home.

 Final Words on Your Homes Assessments & Your Home Insurance